List of HNK Rijeka records and statistics

 HNK Rijeka are a Croatian professional association football club based in Rijeka, Croatia who compete in the Croatian First Football League.
 The club was formed in July 1946 as NK Kvarner, and played its first unofficial match on 7 August 1946 against Hajduk Split, winning 2–0.
-The first goal for the club was scored by Rinaldo Petronio.
+Rinaldo Petronio scored the first goal for the club.
 The first official game was played in the qualifiers for the 1946–47 Yugoslav First League against Unione Sportiva Operaia (Pula), losing 2–1 in Rijeka.
 Kvarner later won the return leg 4–1 in Pula and qualified for the Yugoslav championship.
 This article lists various records and statistics related to the club and individual players and managers.

-All records and statistics accurate as of 13 November 2022.
+All records and statistics accurate as of 29 May 2025.

 Individual records and statistics

 Current players and manager are in bold/italics.